 REAL ESTATE LEGACY

-Working in the real estate field has been a wonderful experience - one that I share with my mother and father, sister-in-law, and great-grandfather Hap Wood.
+Working in real estate has been a wonderful experience—one that spans generations in my family, including my mother, father, sister-in-law, and my great-grandfather, Hap Wood.

-Henry Clay (Hap) Wood was a renowned ranch broker headquartered in Ione, Oregon at the turn of the century.
-Hap helped many ranching families assemble their operations throughout the golden wheat and prized cattle country, developing a strong and stable ranching economy.
-Our family still owns a beautiful wheat ranch near Boardman, OR now managed by third and fourth generations.
-Eventually, Hap moved to Portland, OR and continued his real estate practice from the lobby of the Imperial Hotel.
-The Imperial was a hub of activity where political and industry leaders met regularly to conduct business.
+Henry Clay (Hap) Wood was a renowned ranch broker based in Ione, Oregon, at the turn of the century.
+He played a key role in helping many ranching families expand their operations across the golden wheat and prized cattle country, contributing to the development of a strong and stable ranching economy.
+Our family still owns a beautiful wheat ranch near Boardman, Oregon, now managed by the third and fourth generations.
+Later, Hap moved to Portland, Oregon, where he continued his real estate practice from the lobby of the Imperial Hotel.
+The Imperial was a bustling hub where political and industry leaders gathered regularly to conduct business.

 Obituary of Hap Wood, The Oregonian